 Further analysis of fund balances, or equity, endowment contributions and grants illustrates the allocation by Community (from which grants are made at the discretion of the Foundation) & Field of Interest (from which grants are restricted to an area, population, or region), Donor Advised & Designated from which grants are directed to charitable organizations with the advice of donors or designated at the time the fund is established, respectively, and non-endowed Flow-through funds from which grants are also directed to charitable organizations with the advice of donors.

-Endowment contributions in the year were \$10.7 million less than the prior year.
+Endowment contributions in 2025 were \$11.7 million less than the prior year.
 Contributions are variable year-to-year as they are subject to the timing decisions of donors and life events.
-Approximately \$37.1 million from a number of bequests was received in the year (representing 66% of the total amount of endowment contributions) as compared to \$24.0 million in 2023 (36% of endowment contributions).